On the Kodaira dimension of maximal orders: Iitaka-Kodaira-D-dimensions, b-divisors and ramification of Brauer classes

-for $(Y,\mathbb{D})$ some b-canonical model. \end{defn} We remark that Theorem~\ref{b-divisor-theorem} implies that the quantity \eqref{Kodaira:pair:defn} is well defined and, thus, can be seen as an invariant of the b-divisor $\mathbb{D} \in \DDiv_\QQ(\KK)$, or as a birational invariant of the pair $(X,\mathbb{D})$.

-As is a consequence of results obtained in~\cite{Chan:plus:10}, b-canonical models, in the sense of Definition~\ref{b:can:res:defn} exist.
+Finally, we define concepts which relate to the Kodaira dimension of a b-divisor $\mathbb{D} \in \DDiv_\QQ(\KK)$.
+Before doing so, note that Theorem~\ref{b-divisor-theorem} implies that the quantity \eqref{Kodaira:pair:defn}, below, is well defined.
+In particular, it is a birational invariant of the pair $(X,\mathbb{D})$.
+Further, as is a consequence of results obtained in~\cite{Chan:plus:10}, b-canonical models, in the sense of Definition~\ref{b:can:res:defn} exist.
 Here we use that result to study resolutions and Kodaira dimensions of Brauer classes.
 Specifically, given a Brauer class $\alpha \in \Br(\KK)$, we consider the pair $(X,\mathbb{D}(\alpha))$ together with a b-canonical resolution $(Y,\mathbb{D}(\alpha))$.